State Public Charter School Commission

 Call for Applications and Nominations to Serve on the State Public Charter School Commission

-The Board is seeking qualified candidates to serve as members on the Commission.
+The Board is seeking qualified candidates to serve as a member on the Commission.
 Interested persons should complete and submit this application form with the appropriate attached documents.
 Organizations or individuals may also use the application form to nominate individuals and submit applications on their behalf, provided that the individual certifies that he or she authorized the submission.
-The application, a letter of interest or nomination letter, and a resume must be submitted in one email to firstname.lastname@example.org by April 19, 2018.
+The application, a letter of interest or nomination letter, and a resume must be submitted in one email to firstname.lastname@example.org by June 21, 2018.

-At its May 3, 2018 meeting, the Board will determine the final nominees for appointment.
-All final nominees will be notified by May 7, and if they agree to the nomination, their names will be placed on the Board's May 17 public meeting agenda.
-At its May 17 meeting, the Board will make its appointment decisions.
-Candidates should plan to begin serving on the Commission as of July 1, 2018.
-(March 29, 2018)
+At its July 19, 2018 meeting, the Board will determine the final nominees for appointment.
+All final nominees will be notified by July 23, and if they agree to the nomination, their names will be placed on the Board's August 2 public meeting agenda.
+At its August 2 meeting, the Board will make its appointment decisions.
+Candidates should plan to begin serving on the Commission as of the date of appointment, August 2, 2018.
+(May 21, 2018)